Elemental ends internships amid developing row over unpaid work

 Elemental became one of the first architects named by using designer Adam Nathaniel Furman in his #archislavery marketing campaign on Instagram to address unpaid internships within the career.

-In its email to Dezeen, Elemental defended its internships, announcing it felt they supplied “a fair alternate [of] time for enjoying” and that interns could advantage enjoy designing social housing that they couldn’t get at university.
+In its email to Dezeen, Elemental defended its internships, announcing it felt they supplied “a fair alternate [of] time for enjoying” and that interns could enjoy designing social housing they couldn’t get at university.

 Following a survey of past interns in 2015, the studio stated it had made improvements and offered health insurance and upgrades to the shared workspace.